top of page

 6. ClickUp

 ClickUp is playing the "How can we be as relevant as possible?" game.
-I'd say it's working.
+And I'd say it's working.

 This is a great example of a brand homepage consciously choosing the most universal, ambitious problem affecting its customer base.